 - Cities and residents are also actively discussing guidelines for waste management

 As local governments need to shape new policies, support the vulnerable members of their communities, and constantly share information, we hope that these key concerns could help better inform teams on areas for prioritization.
-Be on the lookout for our updated insights for the week of March 25th to the 31st.
+Take a look at our updated report that analyzes data from the 25th of March to the 31st.

 Zencity also released a short one-pager describing main ways our 130+ partner network leverages the platform in light of the coronavirus crisis.
 Read more here: